puppetlabs/puppetlabs-stdlib/README.markdown

     range("00", "09")

-Will return: [0,1,2,3,4,5,6,7,8,9] (Zero padded strings are converted to integers automatically)
+Will return: [0,1,2,3,4,5,6,7,8,9] - Zero padded strings are converted to integers automatically

     range("a", "c")